 In the 13th or 14th century, the northern and eastern outer wooden and earth fortifications were also rebuilt into a stone wall.
 After entering the lower ward through the southern gate at the Black Tower, in order to reach the upper ward, one had to get through another gate in the transverse inner wall, flanked by two quadrilateral towers erected at that time, also located in the length of the transverse wall, which connected the keep with the Black Tower in the south.
 In the lower ward there were permanent quarters for the knights of Glamorgan and their grooms and armed men during their garrison service periods.
 The upper ward was probably filled with residential and economic buildings of the higher nobility and the castle owners.

-In 1430, during the reign of the Beauchamp in castle, the southern gate was reinforced by another tower, flanking the passage from the east (the Black Tower was located on the west side of the passage).
+In 1430, during the reign of the Beauchamp family, the southern gate was reinforced with another tower, flanking the passage from the east (the Black Tower was located on the west side of the passage).
 In the years 1425-1439, new buildings were constructed in the south-west part of the castle, and an octagonal tower adjacent to its west side.
 The tower had a diameter of 7 meters, and was equipped with machicolation set at a height of about 23 meters.
 It had prominent buttresses in the lower parts, characteristic of the region of South Wales.
-On the west side, it touched the city defensive wall, which circled Cardiiff in the south, and was connected with the fortifications of the castle in the south-east corner.
+On the west side, it touched the town defensive wall, which circled Cardiiff in the south and was connected with the fortifications of the castle in the south-east corner.
+The south-west building housed the economic ground floor and two upper representative and residential floors.
+Its characteristic element was the eastern facade, facing the courtyard with four polygonal turrets.
+Three of them were pierced with large pointed windows to form bay windows, while the fourth one housed a spiral staircase connecting all three floors.
+In the 16th century, to the south of the 15th-century polygonal tower, another tower was erected, this time a four-sided with a side length of 6 meters, also extended in front of the perimeter towards the ditch.